 Kidney cancer surgery

 Surgery is the most common treatment for kidney cancer.
 Your care team will consider several factors to determine which type of surgery is right for you.
 They will weigh whether the surgery can remove the cancer, save your kidney and preserve your kidney function.
 We offer:

-Partial nephrectomy: A surgical procedure to remove tumors while sparing the kidney.
+Partial nephrectomy: A surgical procedure to remove the tumor while sparing the kidney.

-At UCLA Health, surgeons may use traditional laparoscopy or robot-assisted technology.
+Specialty providers usually choose the procedure based on tumor size, location, kidney function, and overall health.
+At UCLA Health, surgeons often perform laparoscopy or robot-assisted minimally invasive surgery.
 These techniques allow us to perform surgery with a high degree of precision.